scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 *three* different branches called ``master``::

-    * master                              # this is master in your local repo remotes/your-github-username/master   # master on your fork of Astropy on GitHub remotes/astropy/master                # the official development branch of Astropy
+    * master                              # this is master in your local repo remotes/your-github-username/master   # master on your fork of Scikit-beam on GitHub remotes/scikit-beam/master                # the official development branch of Scikit-beam

 The naming scheme used by `git`_ will also be used here.
-A plain branch name, like ``master`` means a branch in your local copy of Astropy.
-A branch on a remote, like ``astropy`` , is labeled by that remote, ``astropy/master``.
+A plain branch name, like ``master`` means a branch in your local copy of Scikit-beam.
+A branch on a remote, like ``scikit-beam`` , is labeled by that remote, ``scikit-beam/master``.

-This duplication of names can get very confusing for maintainers when trying to merge code contributions into the official master branch, ``astropy/master``.
+This duplication of names can get very confusing for maintainers when trying to merge code contributions into the official master branch, ``scikit-beam/master``.
 As a result, you should never do any work in your master branch, ``master``.
 Always work on a branch instead.

 Essential `git`_ commands